bekk/azure-workshop/README.md

     }
     ```

-    Now, we can create a `random_string` resource to generate our password.
+    Now, we can create a `random_password` resource to generate our password.
 Add the following code to `database.tf`:

     ```terraform
     resource "random_password" "sql_server_admin_password" {